-You’re getting a very good range thanks to a huge battery that is integrated in the bike frame.
+You’re getting a very good range thanks to a huge battery that is integrated into the bike frame.

 It features a regular cadence sensor with a bit of a lag (like most of them have).
 Yet, it’s barely noticeable.